 The Grumpy Gringo

 Grumpy Gringo syndrome is all too common in Panama.
 The syndrome is characterized by a negative outlook on life amongst some foreigners living on the Isthmus.
 The Grumpy Gringo resents what they have lost and under appreciates what they have gained.
-They embellish fond memories of other countries and their home country while frequently pointing out the negatives that they perceive exist only in Panama.
-They are the Grumpy Gringos.
+They embellish fond memories of home/other countries while frequently pointing out the negatives that they perceive exist only in Panama.
+I call them the Grumpy Gringos.

-Contrary to my coined “Grumpy Gringo” term, the syndrome isn’t restricted to strictly Gringos (Americans).
+Contrary to my coined “Grumpy Gringo” term, the syndrome isn’t restricted to strictly Gringos (North Americans).
 Sure, we (Gringos) seem to be some of the grumpiest people in Panama.
-But, other foreigners; Colombians, Italians, French, Israeli, for example, also exhibit syndrome traits.
+But, other foreigners: Colombians, Italians, French, Israeli, etc, also exhibit syndrome traits.

-Part two; Foreigner Superiority Complex.
+Part two is the Foreigner Superiority Complex.
 Many foreigners who come to Panama believe they’re smarter than the countrymen they left behind.
 It should not surprise anyone that they believe that they are also smarter than Panamanians.
-This is common in all developing countries.
-Many people coming from the developed world; North America, Europe, and in Panama’s case Argentina, Chile and Mexico act with a sense of superiority.
+This is common in all Developing World countries.
+Many people coming from the Developed World – North America, Europe and in Panama’s case Argentina, Chile and Mexico – act with a sense of superiority.
 Typically, they’re very condescending to Panamanians.

 Simply stated, anyone demonstrating both Rosy Retrospection and Foreigner Superiority Complex while in Panama, is what I call a Grumpy Gringo.

 On a recent trip back home to visit friends and family, I diagnosed myself with Grumpy Gringo-itus.
 My prolonged stay on the Isthmus was making me irritable.
 Panama was getting to me.
-The sweating, the noise, the traffic, and the daily irritations of daily Panamanian life were beginning to drain my generally upbeat personality.
+The sweating.
+The noise.
+The gridlock traffic and the other daily irritations of Panamanian life were beginning to drain my generally upbeat personality.

-With increasing regularity, I mentioned how I would prefer to live in other countries I’d visited; India, Colombia, Brazil, and others.
-And, how certain things were SO much better back in my home country of America.
+With increasing regularity, I mentioned how I would prefer to live in other countries I’d visited.
+Countries like India, Colombia, Brazil and others.
+How certain things were SO much better back in my home country of America.
 I was grumpy.
 I was gringo.
 I was that Grumpy Gringo.

-During this time, friends would often hear me utter sentences like;
+During this time, friends would often hear me utter grumpy statements.

-“God, back home is so much better than ____.” ,
+Me: “God, back home is so much better than ____.”

-Even if there are some cultural norms we perceive as superior such as better customer service, less overt corruption, stronger work ethic, there are many other cultural norms that are clearly not superior.
-A few examples from the United States are its uber materialism, bitter ideological political mindsets, weak family and community relationships, and rampant obesity, just to name a few.
+Even if there are some cultural norms we perceive as superior such as better – customer service, less overt corruption, stronger work ethic – there are many other cultural norms that are clearly inferior.
+A few examples from the United States are its uber materialism, bitter ideological political mindsets, weak family and community relationships and rampant obesity.
+Just to name a few.

 What are the root cause of Grumpy Gringo-itus?
-I’m not sure I’ve discovered any scientific answers, but here are a few of my hypothesis:
+I’m not sure I’ve discovered any scientific answers, but here is my hypothesis:

-1. Lack of a love life.
-Everything is so much better when you have a robust and healthy love life.
+1. Lacking love life: Everything is so much better when you have a robust and healthy love life.
 Even the morning coffee taste better.

-Grumpy Gringos, myself included, need to loosen up.
+Grumpy Gringos need to loosen up.
+This includes me.
 We live in the TROPICS.
-It’s warmer 85 degrees EVERYDAY.
-You can buy a delicious pineapple bigger than my head for $1. $1!
-You can be almost anywhere on the Isthmus and there is a beautiful beach less than two hours away.
-Life is not so bad.
+It’s warmer 85 degrees.
+Every single day.
+We can buy a delicious pineapple bigger than my head for $1. $1!
+We can be almost anywhere on the Isthmus and there is a beautiful beach less than two hours away.

-As a matter of fact, I will bet that someday when we return back to our home countries we will still be grumpy.
-When we are working 50 hours a week, when we are stuck in traffic two hours everyday, when it is freezing outside and there are no Panamanian Chiva party buses to ride, we’ll look back at our time in Panama and say “Geez, Panama was SO much better than ____”.
+I’ll bet that someday when we return back to our home countries we will still be grumpy.
+When we are working 50 hours a week.
+When we are stuck in traffic two hours everyday.
+When it is freezing outside and there are no Panamanian Chiva party buses to ride.
+We’ll look back at our time in Panama and say, “Geez, Panama was SO much better than ____”